CrayLabs/SmartSim/doc/orchestrator.rst

 In this example, we instantiate an ``Experiment`` object with the name `getting-started` and the `launcher` set to `auto`.
 When using `launcher=auto`, SmartSim attempts to find a launcher on the machine.
-In this case, we are running the example on a Slurm-based machine.
-SmartSim will automatically set the launcher to `slurm`.
+For example, if this script were run on a Slurm-based system, SmartSim will automatically set the launcher to `slurm`.
 We also setup the SmartSim `logger` to output information from the ``Experiment`` at runtime:

 .. literalinclude:: tutorials/doc_examples/orch_examples/std_driver.py